gl-inet/docs3.x/docs/release_notes/GL-AR750S-Ext.md

 **New Features:**

 - Added hints in Tor function
-- Added hint in upgrade page :"If unable to access router web panel after the firmware upgradation completed, please try to clear the browser cache
+- Added hint in upgrade page :"If unable to access router web panel after the firmware upgrade is complete, please try to clear the browser cache."
 - Added "kmod-nf-nathelper" kernel package in order to solve the problem that FTP server couldn't be found

 **Fixed:**